microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-calendar-online-meetings.md

 # Use Outlook to organize or attend meetings online (preview)

-In an organization that supports online meeting providers, Outlook calendars can be set up to support meetings that use these providers, with one of them being the default provider.
+In an organization that supports online meeting providers, administrators can set up Outlook calendars to support meetings that use these providers, with one of these providers being the default provider.
 You can [create](#create-and-enable-a-meeting-online) or [update](#update-a-meeting-to-enable-it-online) an [event](/graph/api/resources/event?view=graph-rest-beta) in Outlook and allow attendees to join the meeting online using a supported provider.
 You can conveniently [get the online meeting information](#get-information-to-join-meeting-online) of the **event**, including the URL to join the meeting.

 ## Calendars and online meeting providers